Michelle-Ramos/Bioinformatics/readme.md

 ## Description

-With this code you can run a pipeline that will do mainly process the information through 3 steps:
+With this code you can run a pipeline that will process patient's genetic sequences through 3 steps:

 - Quality assurance of DNA biomedical samples.
 - Compare the DNA of multiple patients with the database ____.